-6. STATUS OF LISTING OF SHARES OF THE COMPANY
+6. STATUS OF LISTING OF SECURITIES

 7. DETAILS OF SUBSIDIARY/JOINT VENTURES/ ASSOCIATE COMPANIES

 Further there has been no material change in the nature of the business of theSubsidiary company.
 Pursuant to the provisions of Section 136 of the Act the financialstatements of the Company consolidated financial statements along with relevant documentsand separate audited accounts in respect of subsidiaries are available on the website ofthe Company.
 Policy for determining material subsidiaries of the Company is available onthe website of the Company www.tinnatrade.in.

 8. RISK MANAGEMENT

 9. INTERNAL CONTROL SYSTEMS

-The company has not accepted any deposits from public and no amount of principal orinterest on deposits from public was outstanding as on date of the balance sheet.
+The company has not accepted any deposits from public and no amount of principal orinterest on deposits from public was outstanding as on date of balance sheet.
 Nodisclosure or reporting is required related to the public deposits under Chapter V of theCompanies Act 2013 as there is no transaction during the year under report.